CagayakeGirls/Cake/README.md

 Fletching Table will automatically process it and add it to existing entrypoints in `fabric.mod.json`.

 ### Mixins

+> [!WARNING]
+> This feature is experimental on NeoForge and NOT support on MinecraftForge!

 Automatically registers mixins into the project's mixin jsons.

 Mixin environments can be overridden by annotating the mixin with `@MixinEnvironment`.
 You can set mixins to be registered automatically without MixinEnvironment by changing the `defaultMixinEnvironment` in the settings.

 ### Interface Injections

+> [!WARNING]
+> This feature is experimental on NeoForge and MinecraftForge!

 Registers interface injections automatically on mixins/interfaces annotated with `@InterfaceInjection`.

 By default either the interface or the mixin implementing it have to be annotated with `@InterfaceInjection`.